 1. What started the protests?

 On Oct.
 6, Metro de Santiago, the capital’s subway operator, raised the price of its tickets to as much as 830 pesos (about $1.15) during peak hours -- just weeks after the government announced a 10% hike in electricity bills.
 Public anger mounted after Economy Minister Juan Andres Fontaine suggested workers should just get up earlier if they didn’t want to pay higher prices.
 (A study this year showed many people in Santiago face commutes as long as two hours.)
 On Oct.
 18, a student-led protest against the fare hike spiraled into arson and looting.
 Further protests and damage to public transport caused widespread disruption in cities across the country.
-On Oct.
-25, more than a million people marched through Santiago in one of the biggest street protests the country has ever seen.

 2. Who’s leading the protests?

 Nobody, which is what makes them so hard to handle.
 The movement that has taken to the streets of major cities across Chile is leaderless and largely organized on social media.
 There is no one for the government to sit down with for talks.
 Protesters ranging from disgruntled bourgeoisie to black-clad anarchists quickly started to vent their anger at Chile’s elite, its politicians and the free-market economic model that has produced vast wealth and lifted millions from poverty but left many struggling to get by.